Nikolaj Coster-Waldau: U.S. film and television (2001–2010)

-Mainstream and critical success (2011–present)
+Critical success (2011–present)

 From 2011 to 2019, Coster-Waldau played Jaime Lannister in the HBO series Game of Thrones, based on George R. R. Martin's fantasy novel series A Song of Ice and Fire.
 He commented about the character "What's not to like about Jaime?
 As an actor I couldn't ask for a better role".
-For his role, he received several accolades, including Primetime Emmy Award, Screen Actors Guild Award, Critics' Choice Television Award, Saturn Award and People's Choice Award nominations.
+For his role, he received several accolades, including nominations for Primetime Emmy Award, Screen Actors Guild Award, Critics' Choice Television Award, Saturn Award and People's Choice Award nominations.

 In 2011, he starred alongside Sam Shepard in Mateo Gil's feature Blackthorn, which premiered at the Tribeca Film Festival.
 Later the same year he starred in Morten Tyldum's Headhunters.
 The film went on to be the highest-grossing Norwegian film of all-time and received very positive reviews including a BAFTA Award nomination for Best Foreign Film.
 Coster-Waldau starred in the 2013 horror film Mama alongside Jessica Chastain, which then debuted at number one in the US box office and grossed over $140 million worldwide.
 He went on to play Sykes, a military weapons expert in the science fiction action thriller film Oblivion.
 That same year, he co-starred with Juliette Binoche in Erik Poppe's drama A Thousand Times Good Night.
 In 2014, he starred in Susanne Bier's Danish thriller A Second Chance as Andreas, a police officer forced to make a difficult choice.
 In 2016, Coster-Waldau appeared in the action-fantasy film Gods of Egypt as Horus.